Boston University offers many services and resources for Summer Term students. Following are a few things you'll want to explore while you're here.

 Sunday, 12 pm - 6 pm

-We are proud to introduce our newest building, the Center for Student Services, which opened September 2012.
-The six-story building includes dining and a central lounge, nicknamed The Ellipse, where students can congregate.
-It's also the new home to the Center for Career Development, the Educational Resource Center, and several College of Arts & Sciences advising and academic support programs.
-These offices, previously scattered across campus, are taking advantage of their new location to revamp their student outreach and make 100 Bay State Road a destination for students across the University.
-Learn more about the specific departments within the Center of Student Services below.
+The six-story Yawkey Center for Student Services includes the Marciano Commons dining area and a central lounge, nicknamed The Ellipse, where students can congregate.
+Located at 100 Bay State Road, the Yawkey Center for Student Services is also home to the Center for Career Development, the Educational Resource Center, and several College of Arts & Sciences advising and academic support programs.
+Learn more about the specific departments within the Yawkey Center for Student Services below.

 CAS Center for Writing

-The CAS Center for Writing, at 100 Bay State Road on the third floor, offers one-on-one tutorials free of charge to all students enrolled in BU Writing Program courses (CAS WR 098, WR 100, WR 150, and their equivalencies).
+The CAS Center for Writing, at 100 Bay State Road on the third floor, offers one-on-one tutorials free of charge to all students enrolled in BU Writing Program courses (CAS WR 098, WR 100, and WR 150).
 Tutorials may be available on a walk-in basis, but appointments are strongly recommended.
-Students may sign up for tutorial sessions online at bu.edu/writingprogram/the-writing-center, by calling 617-358-1500, or in person at the CAS Center for Writing.
+Students can sign up for tutorial sessions online at bu.edu/writingprogram/the-writing-center, by calling 617-358-1500, or in person at the CAS Center for Writing.

 Educational Resource Center (ERC)

-The ERC helps BU students develop the range and depth of academic skills required by the University's rigorous programs.
-The free services and programs are designed to help students discover successful strategies not only for what to learn, but how to learn.
-Services are run by a team of seasoned professionals, graduate students, and student peers.
+The Educational Resource Center helps BU students develop the range and depth of academic skills required by the University's rigorous programs.
+The free services and programs are designed to help students discover and develop effective study strategies that complement their innate learning styles.
+Services are provided by a team of seasoned professionals, graduate students, and undergraduate student leaders.

-The ERC is located on the 5th and 6th floors of the Center for Student Services at 100 Bay State Road.
-For more information about the ERC's programs and services and to search for peer tutoring and writing assistance appointments, please visit the ERC website.
-The ERC can also be reached at 617-353-7077 or email@example.com.
+The ERC is located on the 5th and 6th floors of the Yawkey Center for Student Services at 100 Bay State Road.
+For more information about the ERC's programs and services, including Peer Tutoring, Writing Assistance, and Language Link, as well as individual advising, please visit the ERC website or call 617-353-7077.

 Center for Career Development (CCD)

-The CCD is located in the Center for Student Services, 100 Bay State Road, Sixth Floor.
+The CCD is located in the Yawkey Center for Student Services, 100 Bay State Road, 6th Floor.
+Please note that the CCD serves current full-time and part-time BU students who have matriculated into an on-campus degree program, as well as BU alumni.
 For more information about the CCD's services, please visit bu.edu/careers.
-The CCD can also be reached at 617-353-3590 or firstname.lastname@example.org.
-Please note that the CCD serves current full-time and part-time BU students that have matriculated into an on-campus degree program, as well as BU alumni.
-If you have any questions, please contact us.
+The CCD can also be reached at 617-353-3590 or email@example.com.